itsjason/TreeExtensions/README.md

 Have you always wanted to operate on your object heirarchies (non-binary tree structures) but never found a good implementation?
 Well, look no further, my friend.
-ITree<T> is all you need!
+ITree&lt;T&gt; is all you need!

 All you need to do to implement the interface is include: